 - Yahoo Japan News, regardless of its design being stuck in Web 1.0, is still the most trafficked news site in Japan, and so is worth checking regularly on that merit alone.
 If you use Google Chrome, I highly recommend installing the rikaikun extension to help make reading kanji a breeze.

 - I do not watch much Japanese TV, but one show that I will actively watch every week is ワイドナショー (The Wide Show), a news and entertainment show.
 I like Hitoshi Matsumoto, a comedian and one of the co-hosts, and I find that the programme is good to help get a view on what stories and issues are being talked about in Japan currently.
-There is no official way to view the show outside of Japan, but you can always find a channel on YouTube that streams it live at 10:00am JST Sundays.
+There is no official way to view the show outside of Japan, but you can always find a channel on YouTube that streams it live on Sundays, 10:00am JST.

 - There are a lot of great YouTube and online video channels originating from Japan.
 Here is a selection of a few in my subscriptions:

 - 日本語 の 森 : Nihongo no Mori, the Japanese Forest, is a fantastic resource for JLPT videos.
 If you are actively studying, or you just want the occasional refresher, you want to subscribe to this channel.